fuhui14/SWEN90017-2024-TAP/docs/Software Requirements Specification.md

 - **File Upload and Management**:
   - Initial support for uploading audio files, with potential future support for other formats.
-  - Optional drag-and-drop functionality for file uploads.
+  - Drag-and-drop functionality for file uploads (optional).
   - Temporary storage of files with an automated deletion policy after 30 days.

 - **Transcription Processing**:
-  - Improvement in transcription processing time, aiming for less than 4 hours for 1-hour audio files.
   - Implementation of a queue system to handle multiple file transcriptions.
   - Send transcription results through email.
+  - Support docx output format (optional).
+  - Support different languages (optional).

 - **Speaker Identification**:
   - Ability to differentiate speakers labeled as "Speaker 1, 2, 3, etc."